The Battle of Britain Memorial tells the story of the heroes of the Battle of Britain, the men of the RAF who kept the Luftwaffe at bay in 1940

 The awesome medieval fortress standing strong on the iconic white cliffs of Kent.
 A full day out like no other, from winding underground tunnels

-Drapers Windmill, Margate, was built by John Holman of Canterbury in 1845 and restored by the Drapers Windmill Trust in 1965-74.
+Drapers Windmill, Margate, was built by John Holman of Canterbury c1845 and restored by the Drapers Windmill Trust in 1965-75.
+Now